 These maple cinnamon overnight oats are an easy, make-ahead breakfast for busy mornings.
 They have a satisfying, creamy texture and are filling, delicious, and nutrient dense.

 What to serve with these maple cinnamon overnight oats

 These warmly spiced sauteed apples would be a delicious topping for these overnight oats.
 They’re vegan and refined sugar free.

 You can use any type of rolled oats in this recipe.
 While oats are naturally gluten free, you can choose oats that are specifically labelled gluten free if you need to avoid cross contamination with gluten.

 Any type of milk will work in this recipe so use whatever suits your taste and dietary requirements.
-Coconut milk is a tasty, plant-based option that complements the flavor of the cinnamon in this dish.
+Oat milk is a tasty, plant-based option that complements the flavor of the cinnamon in this dish.